-2.31.
-The relevant Senior Manager and the Director of Finance's nominee can agree to write off individual categories of stock items to a maximum value £10,000.
+2.34.
+The relevant senior leader and the Executive Director for Finance's nominee can agree to write off individual categories of stock items to a maximum value £10,000.
 All other write offs require Cabinet approval.
-The year end financial outturn reports to Cabinet set out stock write offs granted in the year.
+The year-end financial outturn reports to Cabinet set out stock write offs granted in the year.